 Whether I like it or not athletes are considered role models.
 Is this the athlete’s burden?
 No, but it is a role they must agree to take until society gets back to what really matters.
 And what matters is not the professional athlete.
 A professional athlete is famous because of a tuned and innate skill set sharpened over years of preparation and commitment.
 Recent history has not been kind to some.
 Let’s just discuss a few crowning moments of monumental shame.

 Olympians like Oscar Pistorius, the first double-amputee runner to compete in the Olympics, was convicted of killing his girlfriend in 2013.
 Former Patriots Tight End Aaron Hernandez can catch a football, is he what you want your children aspiring to be?
-Aaron Hernandez had been convicted in the murder of Odin Lloyd and was spending his life in prison until apparently taking his own life.
-Clearly these are a couple of extreme examples that most reasonable human beings will admit should not be role models.
+Aaron Hernandez had been convicted of the murder of Odin Lloyd and was spending his life in prison until apparently taking his own life.
+Clearly, these are a couple of extreme examples that most reasonable human beings will admit should not be role models.
 I am more concerned with the lesser offenders.
 Let’s look at a couple of unique examples that show how the respected and revered can prove us all wrong.

-Alex Rodriguez burst on the scene with all-world ability and rapidly became one of Major League Baseball’s rising megastars.
+Alex Rodriguez burst on the scene with an all-world ability and rapidly became one of Major League Baseball’s rising megastars.
 A-Rod began using Performance Enhancing Drugs to stay at the top of his game and then denied that he ever took them.
-In fact A-Rod told Katie Couric of 60 minutes in front of a national television audience that he never used PEDs.
+In fact, A-Rod told Katie Couric of 60 minutes in front of a national television audience that he never used PEDs.

 One year later, after it was disclosed that he did take PEDs, he sat down with Peter Gammons to ask for forgiveness for being young and senseless.
 Then in 2013 A-Rod is connected to PEDs again via the Biogenesis probe.
 He was suspended for over a year.
 Although now retired, is this the type of person you want your children aspiring to become?
 He is not alone and by far, not the worst.

 Lance Armstrong is a cancer survivor and helped establish the Live Strong Foundation igniting a faith and love in him the world over.
 He won seven Tour De France titles and became the beacon of trust and belief in one’s self.
 He always said he did it through hard work and clean living.
 The masses believed him and many, like me, bought in hook line and sinker.
-However Armstrong was linked to PEDs and blood doping on many occasions and suspect to rumor many times.
+However, Armstrong was linked to PEDs and blood doping on many occasions and suspect to rumor many times.
 Armstrong sued and won cases for defamation of character against media outlets that claimed he was a user.
 He posed with his jerseys and used them to parade around under a false guise of greatness.

 Then it happened, the evidence was overwhelming and it was confirmed that Armstrong was not only a user of PEDs and blood doping but the mastermind of a culture of doping.
 He lost his titles and was barred for life.
 He curled up on Oprah’s Couch to apologize for his wrongdoings.
 Armstrong actually attacked others in the media through the court system for in essence speaking the truth about him.
 He crushed companies and people both emotionally and economically for telling the truth all in the sake of a name he crafted that held the truth from society.
 My opinion will always be that the good Armstrong may have done is and will forever be overshadowed but the evil nature deep in the man’s soul.
 Is this the type of man that defines a role model?

 I have said it previously but it bears repeating.
-Those are the people that are the role models for our youth, the people that the younger generation aspire to be like and the people always in the public eye with a responsibly to do their part in molding the future of our children.
+Those are the people that are the role models for our youth, the people that the younger generation aspires to be like and the people always in the public eye with a responsibly to do their part in molding the future of our children.
 How unfortunate and sad is that?
 It is up to the parents and families to break this chain.
-It is up to them to mold and teach their children how to live.
-It is not their friend’s job, it is not the schools job and it certainly is not an athlete’s role to teach our kids what is right and what is wrong.
+It is up to them to mold and teaches their children how to live.
+It is not their friend’s job, it is not the school’s job and it certainly is not an athlete’s role to teach our kids what is right and what is wrong.
 Athletes are just trying to do a high profile job that does not necessitate a strong moral backbone.
 Just because you are gifted does not mean you have a high moral fiber.
 It also does not mean you don’t either.

 When you become a parent, and I am a father of two, you assume the responsibility and it should always be taken seriously.
 Being a parent is the hardest job in the world but it must always be treated with the seriousness it requires.
 You can never lack, you can never give in, and you can never just “let it go.”
 Be the parent you had or wanted growing up.
 Set the example and mold the youth.
 We are all better as a society if you do.